LAWSUITS NEWS & LEGAL INFORMATION

 San Francisco, CA On August 14, 2018, the California Court of Appeals preserved a worker’s right to bring a class action wage lawsuit against Robert Half International (RHI).
 RHI tried to force Jessica Gentry to arbitrate, alone, her claim that she was cheated out of pay for the time she spent prepping for assignments.
 The California Labor Code requires that workers be paid for paid for time worked, regardless of how brief.
 Few, however, can afford the cost of arbitration when the personal financial stake is small.
 Had RHI been successful, the legal maneuver that would have ended her California labor lawsuit and deprived others of their only effective legal remedy.
 What happened was very different.

-Read [ Are Tutors Independent Contractors or Employees Under the California Labor Code? ]
+- Are Tutors Independent Contractors or Employees Under the California Labor Code?
+By Jane Mundy (Sep-6-18)

-Read [ Retail giant Target Settles California Labor Lawsuits over Cashier Seating for $9 million. ]
+- Retail giant Target Settles California Labor Lawsuits over Cashier Seating for $9 million.
+By Jane Mundy (Aug-16-18)

 - Drywall Contractor Fined $2 million; Is California Wage Theft Rampant?
 By Jane Mundy (Aug-10-18)